About Henking School

 1. Teachers will accompany their classes to and from art, music, physical education, the Learning Center, the lunchroom, and to other areas.

 2. Students should walk quietly in the hallways.
-Use a "3 inch" voice.
+Use a "1 level" voice.

-3. Walk on the right side of the hall.
+3. Walk on the right side of the hall, in a single line.

 1. Supervision begins at 8:40 am and proceed to their designated line-up area.
 Supervisors will begin bringing the children into school at 8:50 A.M.
 If your child is a bus rider the buses drop students at the East end of our school.
 There is bus supervision for all students arriving by bus.
 If your child is a car rider they are dropped at the West end of our school.